-Our family has always enjoyed a good cup of eggnog at Christmastime.
+Our family has always enjoyed a good cup of eggnog during the Christmas season.
 Mom would carefully pour out a small portion and add a bit of milk to make it less rich.
 We kids would savor the little we got and agree that any more would be too much.

 These days I prefer to make my own eggnog.
 I know exactly which ingredients go into it.
 And it is such fun to make.